ofallonlabs/saeedmirshekari/_src/blog/an-ai-based-pricing-model-for-nyc-housing-market.md

 Whether you're interested in examining historical housing trends, understanding the factors influencing pricing fluctuations, or exploring the relationship between location and property values, this project serves as a valuable resource.
 The data-driven approach adopted here enables users to gain a deeper understanding of the intricate dynamics that shape the New York City housing market.

 Feel free to browse the repository, explore the various datasets and code scripts, and leverage the visualizations to uncover hidden patterns and trends.
-The "NYHousing" project is an open invitation to join in the exploration of New York City's housing market, and we encourage you to contribute, ask questions, and engage with the community as we collectively dive into the rich world of real estate in the city that never sleeps.
+The "NYC Housing" project is an open invitation to join in the exploration of New York City's housing market, and we encourage you to contribute, ask questions, and engage with the community as we collectively dive into the rich world of real estate in the city that never sleeps.

 This project has completed as a part of a mentoring program in O'Fallon Labs.